efwoods/Neural-Nexus-Frontend/goals-for-today.md

 I need to create community avatars that are publicly available to all users (chick-fil-a, starbucks, outback (sit-down restaurant use), kanji ordering (local restaurant use);
-I need to onboard celebrities or otherwise public figures & present royalties for use of their content in the application)
+I need to onboard celebrities or otherwise public figures & present royalties for use of their content in the application) coinbase voice assistant for transactions

 ### LOGIN SCREEN

 I need the icon to be the icon of the last used avatar, the user if the user has added an icon and the last used avatar is not available, or community avatar icons that auto scroll position (chick-fil-a; onboarded community celebrities)
 I need to be able to login with social media accounts (github, google, twitter, apple, etc.)
+I need the login screen on mobile to not have a scroll bar or have cut-off content (needs to fill the screen properly and be the correct size for the mobile device)
 ---

 ## GATHERING DATA AND TRAINING REQUIREMENTS (Elon Avatar Example)